georgejieh/mtg_ai_deck_builder/README.md

 ```

 ### 4. Analyze the Meta
-You can use any of the three meta analysis scripts based on your needs:
+You can use any of the meta analysis scripts based on your needs:
 ```bash
 # For rule-based pattern matching (comprehensive but potentially less accurate):
 python analyze_meta_old_try_to_parse.py --cards data/standard_cards.csv --decks current_standard_decks